This article was updated on July 22, 2018 to reflect recently received information.

 Return air fare from Kuala Lumpur to Auckland: From RM2000 per person

 Amidst the political unrest, many have forgotten that Egypt is the birthplace of human civilisation and that reason alone is good enough to add Cairo to your bucket list.
 From ruins to pyramids, ornate mosques to night markets and camel rides, there’s plenty to explore and experience.

 If you plan well, hostels and hotels in Cairo can be booked at surprisingly low rates.
 Also, bargaining is big, which means you can stretch your tourist dollar quite well.
-Where food is concerned, there is nothing quite as flavourful as Middle-Eastern cuisine and you will find rows of street stalls selling kebabs, shwarmas, koshary and mahshi (stuffed grape leaves).
+Where food is concerned, there is nothing quite as flavourful as Middle-Eastern cuisine and you will find rows of street stalls selling kebabs (grilled meat), shawarmas (rotisserie meat), kushari (rice, macaroni and lentils), and mahshi (stuffed grape leaves).
 You can satisfy your palate without burning a hole in your pocket.

-Return air fare from Kuala Lumpur to Cairo: Starts from RM 2,000/ person
+Return air fare from Kuala Lumpur to Cairo: From RM2000 per person

 Best time to visit: November to February (winter months)